-- Value Stream (VS): the VS is integral responsible for running and changing the business and has end-to-end responsibility; - Enabling Shared Service (ESS): An ESS enables the VS to deliver value to customers by delivering generic services; - Center of Expertise (COE): the COE delivers expertise and dedicated people to the VS and ESS.
+- 1. Business Units: The Business Unit is integrally responsible for run and change of the Legal Entity with a dedicated management team and end-to-end responsibility: - Value Stream (VS): the VS is integrally responsible for run and change of one or more businesses of the legal entity; - Enabling Business Services (EBS): An EBS enables the VS to deliver value to customers by delivering generic services; - Center of Expertise (COE): the COE delivers expertise and dedicated people to the VS and EBS.